36-hour GF chocolate chip cookies

 Sifting the dry ingredients.
 Sift each of the four flours/starches, individually, into a large bowl.
 Sift in the xanthan gum, baking soda, baking powder, and salt.
 Stir well (I like to use a whisk, to sift again, in a way).
 Set aside.

 Mixing the wet ingredients.
 Put the soft butter and the sugars into a stand mixer.
-Using a paddle attachment, mix them well, until they are just combined, and then 1 minute more.
+Using a flat beater attachment, mix them well, until they are just combined, and then 1 minute more.
 (Do not over-cream, however, because this could lead to spreading in the baking stage.)
 Add the eggs, 1 at a time, making sure each is fully incorporated before adding the next.
 Pour in the vanilla extract and mix for a beat.

 Finishing the cookie dough.
 Sift the dry ingredients into the batter, about 1/2 cup at a time, and then mix after each addition.
 When all the dry ingredients have been incorporated, add the chocolate pieces and mix for just a moment.
 You don’t want broken chocolate here.